 - Independent nature of the production

-Oxford International Film Festival endeavours to complete all selection procedures by 13th of March 2019 and inform all submitting parties, in writing, if their film has been successful or not after that time.
+Oxford International Film Festival endeavors to complete all selection procedures by 13th of March 2020 and inform all submitting parties, in writing, if their film has been successful or not after that time.
 Successful submissions will receive a Filmmaker Festival Pack that will include important information on shipping the DCP to the Festival, press and publicity, guest accreditation, contact information and how to make the most of participating in the Festival.

 9. Festival Screenings